LaravelCollective/docs/iron-queue.md

 # IronMQ Laravel Queue Driver

+> Note: This package was abandoned as of Laravel 5.7

 This package provides a IronMQ (~2.0 SDK) driver for the Laravel queue system and matches the driver that was found in Laravel 5.1.

 > Note: This package is not yet ready for 5.4